RodolpheFmd/Global-Navigation-Satellite-System/README.md

-# Application of a Global Navigation Satellite System from ephemeris data
+# Application of a Global Navigation Satellite System based on Least square method